-Introducing both basic and advanced fantasy football rules for you to consider implementing in your fantasy league.
+Looking for some new ideas for your fantasy football league?
+The following is a list of fantasy football rules to consider.
 Entertain yourself with the good, the bad, and the ugly (or intriguing) rules.

 Without law, there is chaos.
 Rules were made to be broken.
 Know the rules well, so you can break them effectively.